RTMilliken/EDFbrowser/README.txt

 Requirements
 ============
-Qt (minimum version 4.7.1 or later, preferable 4.8.4) http://qt-project.org/
+Qt (minimum version 4.7.1 or later, preferable 4.8.5, Do not use Qt 5.x.x to compile EDFbrowser!!) http://qt-project.org/

 The GCC compiler or MinGW on windows. <http://mingw.org/>